ErykBrol/redhit/README.md

 # Redhit - News at your fingertips
 To access the webpage, visit https://redhit.herokuapp.com

+:warning: Unfortunately the news api used no longer allows access from outside of a localhost environment :warning:

 To access the development version of the webpage, in the server folder:

 ```